 This bonding requirement is monitored by the DOL through the annual 5500 filing that PATA or you files annually.
-If your plan does not have an ERISA bond you can click on the following link to determine the cost of a 5 year bond.
+If your plan does not have an ERISA bond you can click on the picture to the right to get an estimate of the cost of a 5 year bond.

 ~Here are the provisions straight from the code~